A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Preliminaries

 \subsection{Signal temporal logic}

-\displayDefinitions[SignalTemporalLogic]{\acl{STL}}:~\ac{STL} was introduced for the first time in~\cite{maler2004FTMATFTS} to monitor the behavior of real-valued signals.
-Such a logic allows the description of complex system behaviors in a succinct and unambiguous way, encoding requirements and specifications into a single formula $\varphi$~\cite{maler2004FTMATFTS}.
-For example, ``at least two vehicles need to survey regions A and B, one needs to visit region C within the time interval $[t_1, t_2]$, while all must comply with safety requirements".
-The full description of the~\ac{STL} syntax and semantics can be found in~\cite{maler2004FTMATFTS, donze2010ICFMATS} and is not given here for the sake of brevity.
-In short, an~\ac{STL} formula $\varphi$ is defined on a set of predicates, i.e., atomic prepositions that yield simple operations, such as belonging to a region or comparisons of real values.
-These predicates are combined using Boolean ($\neg$, $\wedge$, $\vee$) and temporal ($\lozenge$, $\square$, $\mathcal{U}$) operators.
-The resulting~\ac{STL} formula $\varphi$ is considered valid if the expression takes a true ($\top$) logic value, and invalid ($\bot$) otherwise.
-For instance, informally, $\varphi_1 \mathcal{U}_I \varphi_2$ means that the predicate $\varphi_2$ must hold at some point in the time interval $I$ and, until then, $\varphi_1$ must hold without interruption.
+\displayDefinitions[SignalTemporalLogic]{\acl{STL}}:~\ac{STL} was introduced for the first time in~\cite{maler2004FTMATFTS} to monitor the behavior of real-valued signals.~\ac{STL} provides a concise and unambiguous representation of complex system behaviors by encoding all mission specifications within a single formula $\varphi$~\cite{maler2004FTMATFTS}.
+For instance, it can express requirements such as ``at least two vehicles need to survey regions A and B, one must visit region C within the time interval $[t_1, t_2]$, while all vehicles must comply with safety requirements''.
+A comprehensive explanation of the~\ac{STL} syntax and semantics can be found in~\cite{maler2004FTMATFTS, donze2010ICFMATS}, but is omitted here for brevity.
+In short, an~\ac{STL} formula $\varphi$ is defined based on a set of predicates $p_i$, with $i \in \mathbb{N}_0$, which are atomic prepositions representing simple operations such as belonging to a region or comparisons of real values.
+These predicates can be combined using Boolean operators such as \textit{negation} ($\neg$), \textit{conjunction} ($\wedge$), \textit{disjunction} ($\vee$), and \textit{implication} ($ \implies $), as well as temporal operators including \textit{eventually} ($\lozenge$), \textit{always} ($\square$), \textit{until} ($\mathcal{U}$), and \textit{next} ($\bigcirc$).
+The resulting~\ac{STL} formula $\varphi$ is considered valid if the expression evaluates to true ($\top$), and invalid ($\bot$) otherwise.
+For instance, informally, the expression $\varphi_1 \mathcal{U}_I \varphi_2$ implies that predicate $\varphi_2$ must hold at some point within the time interval $I$, and until then, predicate $\varphi_1$ must remain continuously satisfied.